 As you can see above, this telnet traffic is routed using the normal path.

 The example above is for traffic that went through our router.
-What if we want to policy route traffic that is originated from R1?
+What if we want to policy route traffic that originated from R1?
 We will have to use another command to activate it.
 Let’s create another route-map:

 R1(config)#ip access-list extended ICMP_R1